 The Carolina PlayMakers were a campus-based theatre group that originated in 1918.
 Founded by Frederick Koch, the Carolina PlayMakers became a nationally recognized ensemble with the purpose of developing new playwriting talent.
 The company played an important role in the development of American folk drama and provided a training ground for generations of theatre artists.
 Today, the UNC-based Playmakers Repertory Company carries on the name and traditions of the theatre group that had its beginnings at the Forest Theatre.

 The Forest Theatre is currently booking weddings from mid-May through July (Note: ceremony only; no receptions).
-Please review the Forest Theatre Wedding Policies and Procedures [PDF].
-If you have any additional questions, or would like to reserve the location for your wedding, please contact the Forest Theatre manager directly.
+If you have any questions or would like to reserve the location for your wedding, please contact the Event Manager directly.

 Check out Forest Theatre on Facebook.

 Updated on July 22, 2016 at 11:09:22 am.